 Withdrawing & Dropping from Courses

 Students may find themselves in a situation where they need to withdraw from one or more classes, or withdraw entirely from the University of Northern Iowa.
 In these situations, federal regulations may require that the university return a portion or all of the federal student aid that has been disbursed to the student.
 The amount of federal student aid that is required to be returned will vary depending on the date of withdrawal.
 If you are considering dropping one or more classes, or withdrawing from the university, it is important that you visit with a Financial Aid Counselor to discuss your situation.
 Dropping to less than half-time enrollment or withdrawing from all classes may affect the repayment status of your current or previous student loans.
-Learn more about how adjusting your course load could impact your financial aid eligibility.

 The Office of Student Financial Aid monitors semester hours of enrollment for students who are receiving financial aid.
 Students who drop courses during the first two weeks of classes (but are still enrolled) will have their grants reduced accordingly.
 Students who drop courses after the first two weeks of the semester (but are still enrolled) will not have their financial aid adjusted.